Supporting Early Dental Development

 This includes overbites, underbites, crossbites, or open bites, where the top and bottom teeth don’t align as they should.

-Early braces may be worthwhile for some children, depending on their needs and how their teeth and jaws are developing.
-Rather than focusing on appearance at a young age, early braces are used to support healthy and functional development.
+Early braces may be worthwhile for some children, depending on their needs and the development of their teeth and jaws.
+Rather than focusing on appearance at a young age, early orthodontic intervention supports healthy, functional development.
 This treatment aims to create better conditions for future oral health, not immediate cosmetic changes.
 Early braces may be worthwhile when they help with one or more of the following developmental goals:

 • Creating space for adult teeth: